Back to blog·review·Validation·tools

 • Sourced data you can verify.
 Every key number links to where it came from.
 Click through.
 Check it yourself.
 I haven't seen another validation tool do this consistently.

 • Fast.
-A full TestYourIdea deep scan takes under 5 minutes across 40+ sources.
+A full Preuve AI deep scan takes under 5 minutes across 40+ sources.
 The manual equivalent takes hours.

 • Honest scoring.
-90% of ideas score below 70.
+Only 18.3% of ideas earn a go verdict.
 I didn't build the tool to inflate results.

 • Iterate without paying again.
 3 pivot coaching sessions included per paid report.
 Most founders find their angle in 2-3 tries.

 • Multi-language.
-Full support for English, French, and Arabic (RTL).
+Full support for 7 languages including Arabic with RTL.
 I built this for founders everywhere, not just English speakers.

-TestYourIdea is a startup validation tool that scans 40+ live data sources (Crunchbase, Google Trends, Reddit, Product Hunt, G2, and more) and generates a viability report with a 0-100 score, sourced competitor data, market sizing, risk assessment, and a fix playbook.
+Preuve AI is a startup validation tool that scans 40+ live data sources (Crunchbase, Google Trends, Reddit, Product Hunt, G2, and more) and generates a viability report with a 0-100 score, sourced competitor data, market sizing, risk assessment, and a fix playbook.
 Every claim links to a verifiable source.
-Over 2,400 startup ideas have been tested on the platform.
+Over 4,000 startup ideas have been tested on the platform.

 Is the score accurate?